Best Online Master’s Degrees in: Occupational Therapy

 - Research in Occupational Therapy.
 How to structure research, research designs, and research proposals, is taught to students.
 They will also learn various research methods, how to analyze their collected research, and how to apply it in their work as occupational therapists.

 In an OT master's degree program, students will be expected to complete a series of reading assignments, and engage in class conversations, in which they will discuss those readings and apply them to OT situations.
 A huge course work component for a M.S. in OT is field work, commonly known as Level II Fieldwork.
 Usually lasting 24 weeks, students, who are supervised by experienced professionals, will work in an area that interests them professionally.
 Some schools combine this with students' capstone, a project occasionally required by program curriculum.
 Those whose capstone project is combined with their internship will find they must develop a research project that applies to their fieldwork; a short research paper usually accompanies this project.
 For those whose capstone project does not include field work, they will simply investigate an area of professional OT interest in an effort to increase their skills and knowledge.
 Again, a short research paper is usually required.

 Graduates of an OT master's program will possess OT practical and technical skills and knowledge.
 They will be prepared for careers as occupational therapists and occupational therapy teachers.
 Below you'll find details on both of these careers, including salary estimates.
 Please note that although these estimates are based on national data collected by government agencies, they are still only estimates.
 Salary and job descriptions cannot be guaranteed in any situation; they are both contingent on a variable group of circumstances.

 The vast majority of occupational therapists work in hospitals and professional therapy offices.
-The BLS also released statistics in 2011, indicating that occupational therapists earn salaries of $73,820 annually.
+The BLS also released statistics, indicating that occupational therapists earn salaries of $73,820 annually.
 And the outlook for this occupation is positive, with employment forecasted to increase by 33%.